Meta Platforms (META) Stock Sinks As Market Gains: What You Should Know

-Prior to today's trading, shares of the social media company had gained 20.38% over the past month.
-This has outpaced the Computer and Technology sector's gain of 7.7% and the S&P 500's gain of 3.13% in that time.
+Coming into today, shares of the social media company had gained 13.23% in the past month.
+In that same time, the Computer and Technology sector gained 7.45%, while the S&P 500 gained 5.67%.

-Meta Platforms will be looking to display strength as it nears its next earnings release, which is expected to be April 26, 2023.
+Wall Street will be looking for positivity from Meta Platforms as it approaches its next earnings report date.
+This is expected to be April 26, 2023.
 On that day, Meta Platforms is projected to report earnings of $1.97 per share, which would represent a year-over-year decline of 27.57%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $27.48 billion, down 1.54% from the year-ago period.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $27.49 billion, down 1.51% from the year-ago period.

 Investors should also note any recent changes to analyst estimates for Meta Platforms.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+These revisions help to show the ever-changing nature of near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 Our research shows that these estimate changes are directly correlated with near-term stock prices.
 Investors can capitalize on this by using the Zacks Rank.
 This model considers these estimate changes and provides a simple, actionable rating system.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 7.44% higher.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 2.89% higher within the past month.
 Meta Platforms is currently sporting a Zacks Rank of #1 (Strong Buy).

-Valuation is also important, so investors should note that Meta Platforms has a Forward P/E ratio of 21.13 right now.
-This represents a discount compared to its industry's average Forward P/E of 42.93.
+Digging into valuation, Meta Platforms currently has a Forward P/E ratio of 21.59.
+For comparison, its industry has an average Forward P/E of 41.37, which means Meta Platforms is trading at a discount to the group.

-Investors should also note that META has a PEG ratio of 1.99 right now.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-Internet - Software stocks are, on average, holding a PEG ratio of 1.74 based on yesterday's closing prices.
+Also, we should mention that META has a PEG ratio of 2.03.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+The Internet - Software industry currently had an average PEG ratio of 1.72 as of yesterday's close.

 The Internet - Software industry is part of the Computer and Technology sector.
-This industry currently has a Zacks Industry Rank of 50, which puts it in the top 20% of all 250+ industries.
+This group has a Zacks Industry Rank of 60, putting it in the top 24% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report